icub-tech-iit/outside-collaborators/README.md

 outlined in the previous section.
 For each single repository in this set, the outside collaborators are automatically invited, removed or updated with the requested permissions stored in the repository.

-Importantly, the groups files can be modified via pull-requests, enabling the responsible persons of the outside collaborators (who are generally external to the organization) to keep their groups up-to-date.
+Importantly, the groups files can be modified via pull-requests, enabling the representatives responsible for the outside collaborators (who are generally external to the organization) to keep their groups up-to-date.
 In addition, pull-requests have to be reviewed by org members, thus ensuring that the process can run securely.